 Combining Chinese herbs is an art.
-Traditional Chinese Medicine does not treat specific individual symptoms.
+Chinese Medicine does not treat specific individual symptoms.
 Instead, it looks at the entire symptom complex in the body, known as the syndrome.
 Every individual is considered to have unique symptom complexes regardless of the disease.
 Thus, herbs used are adjusted to individualize the formula according to the individual patient.

 Chinese herbs are a natural way of treating the body, and are used as the whole herb, rather than an extracted portion.
-In this way, and in conjunction with the TCM approach to health, the holistic system of action is used, which has better therapeutic effects, and less adverse effects.
+In this way, and in conjunction with the Chinese medicine approach to health, the holistic system of action is used, which has better therapeutic effects, and less adverse effects.